 Dr James Lees

 James Lees is responsible for all matters relating to the IHR’s Fellowship.
 He runs the IHR’s several funding competitions which make more than £350,000 of awards each year.
 These are comprised of maintenance grants for doctoral students and early career researchers (the Junior Fellowships), subsidies in aid of publication, travel bursaries, and many smaller prizes.
-Details of all these competitions may be found here.
+Details of all these competitions may be found here, with regular updates made on the @IHR_Fellowships Twitter account.
 Additionally, he oversees the Senior Fellowship, and provides assistance to the IHR’s annual intake of Visiting Fellows and Students.

-James is also the organiser and occasional chair of the Director’s Seminar, a forum at which the Junior Fellows present and discuss their research, as well as being the staff representative on the IHR’s Advisory Council, and the chair of the School's Health and Safety Committee.
+James is also the organiser and occasional chair of the Director’s Seminar, a forum at which the Junior Fellows present and discuss their research, as well as being the staff representative on the IHR’s Advisory Council, the secretary for IHR staff meetings, and the chair of both the Institute's and the School's Health and Safety Committees.

 Research and publications